 - Serious accident injuries

 - Tired doctor medical errors

 Statute of Limitations & Statute of Repose

-There are time limits for filing any type of civil lawsuit.
-For medical malpractice actions, that time period is generally one year.
-If the injury is not discovered within the one-year statute of limitations period, a claimant may have additional time in which to sue, but no more than three years from the act of malpractice unless the defendant fraudulently concealed his or her actions or left a foreign object inside a patient.
+For medical malpractice actions, you will generally need to file your lawsuit within one year.
+If the injury is not discovered within that statute of limitations period, you will need to request additional time in which to sue—no more than three years from the act of malpractice, unless the defendant fraudulently concealed his or her actions or left a foreign object inside a patient.